SysManSquad/sysmansquadblogdev/content/posts/2020-10-05-every-day-tools-for-the-productive-it-professional.md

 The title suggests this is only for IT professionals.
 However I can't see why power users can't appreciate what's here too.

-You may already have different tools that achieve similar, or better, functionality, so drop a comment below or tweet your tip on Twitter using the hashtag <a rel="noreferrer noopener" href="#EveryDayITPro" target="_blank">#EveryDayITPro</a>.
+You may already have different tools that achieve similar, or better, functionality, so drop a comment below or tweet your tip on Twitter using the hashtag [#EveryDayITPro](#EveryDayITPro).

 For each of the below I will link to the resource, offer a brief description on the tool and whether it's free or not.
 I'll also explain some key features which I believe are most useful.<div class="wp-block-uagb-table-of-contents uagb-toc\_\_align-left uagb-toc\_\_columns-1 uagb-block-0112b80b " data-scroll= "1" data-offset= "30" data-delay= "800" >